v13nr/simancil/README.md

 - CV.
 Jogjaide Enterprise
 - PT.
 Sogi Muami Daring

-ONLY FOR LOCALHOST WITH DATABASE PASSWORD
+ONLY FOR LOCALHOST OFFLINE WITH DATABASE PASSWORD